-Which city is cheaper, Charleston or New Orleans?
+Which place is cheaper, Charleston or New Orleans?

 These are the overall average travel costs for the two destinations.